 API Stability Long-Term

-The rolesInOrgForChangingUserAccess() GraphQL query field is used to set defined roles in organization for user.
+The rolesInOrgForChangingUserAccess() GraphQL query field is used to get defined roles in an organization for a user.

-For more information on roles in LogScale, see the Manage users & permissions documentation page.
-You may also want to look at the Manage users & permissions page for related information.
+For more information on roles in LogScale, see the Manage Users and Permissions documentation page.
+You may also want to look at the Manage Users and Permissions page for related information.

 Syntax